 Coverage can be purchased for sport and non-sport camps, for day campers or overnight campers and accident medical or general liability only coverage.
 If you have any questions regarding which options to select, please contact your respective Risk Management contact to discuss further.

-For general questions regarding the Camp Insurance Program, please contact System Risk Management by email or call Sr. Insurance Specialist Debbie Smith or System Risk Manager Henry Judah at 979-458-6330.
+For general questions regarding the Camp Insurance Program, please contact System Risk Management by email or call Sr. Insurance Specialist, Debbie Smith, Risk Management Coordinator, Charles Longoria or System Risk Manager, Henry Judah at 979-458-6330.